zfifteen/playground/experiments/PR-0003_prime_log_gap_optimized/README.md

 - ⚙️ **10^9 scale:** Estimated 50.8M primes, ~3 hours (not tested)

 **Note:** The implementation supports scales up to 10^9, but only 10^6 and 10^7 have been validated.
 See `RESULTS_AT_SCALE.md` for comprehensive 10^7 analysis.

+### Scientific Implications of Autocorrelation Settings

+**When Ljung-Box is Enabled (--autocorr ljungbox):**
+- Full omnibus test for autocorrelation significance
+- Formal hypothesis testing (p-values, Q-statistics)
+- F4 falsification criterion evaluated
+- Suitable for publication claims about autocorrelation

+**When Ljung-Box is Disabled (--autocorr none, default):**
+- ACF/PACF descriptive statistics still available
+- Qualitative assessment of temporal dependencies possible
+- F4 criterion marked "not evaluated"
+- Faster execution enables exploration at larger scales
+- Appropriate for initial analysis or when autocorrelation testing is not the primary goal

+**Subsampling Mode (--autocorr ljungbox-subsample):**
+- Approximate results with bounded computational cost
+- Useful for large datasets where full testing is impractical
+- Provides reasonable accuracy for most practical purposes

 ## References